 For more business solutions, visit the SBA website.

-Unemployment insurance actions related to the coronavirus varies by state.
+State-specific unemployment insurance actions related to the coronavirus pandemic vary.
 For more information on unemployment insurance actions in your state, select your state from the dropdown menu.

 NOTE: Workers cannot file for unemployment if they are receiving any kind of direct financial help from your business.